 Minor upgrades: the safest and best minor upgrade available

 Major upgrades: an option for a major upgrade that will reduce more vulnerabilities but with greater risk

 Alternative upgrades: viable image options for replacing your current base image with possible different base images that provide the least amount of vulnerabilities.

 Recommendation to rebuild your base image if it is outdated.

 Recommendations for upgrading the base image include:

-- the number of vulnerabilities existent in the recommended upgrade
+The number of vulnerabilities that exist in the recommended upgrade